Pylons/pyramid/docs/narr/project.rst

 Installing your Newly Created Project for Development
 -----------------------------------------------------

-Using the interpreter from the :term:`virtualenv` you create during :ref:`installing_chapter`, invoke the following command when inside the project directory.
+To install a newly created project for development, you should ``cd`` to the newly created project directory and use the Python interpreter from the :term:`virtualenv` you created during :ref:`installing_chapter` to invoke the command ``python setup.py develop.py``

 The file named ``setup.py`` will be in the root of the paster-generated project directory.
 The ``python`` you're invoking should be the one that lives in the ``bin`` directory of your virtual Python environment.
+Your terminal's current working directory *must* the the newly created project directory.
+For example:

 .. code-block:: text